 There’s no reason this buttery heel balm can’t be used for chapped hands too!

-Apply a thick layer of lavender and shea butter balm to hands, nails and feet and then put on a pair of socks.
+Apply a thick layer of lavender and shea butter balm to hands, nails and feet and then put on a pair of socks and cotton gloves.
 Crawl into bed and let the oils and shea butter work on repairing your dry hands and feet.

 3. Coconut Dream Dry Hair Mask

 For those of us with dry hair, this almond milk and coconut oil mask is the perfect recipe for an overnight hair treatment.
 Repeat weekly for soft, shiny hair all winter long.